saeyslab/polygloty/README.md

 ### Building the Docker image yourself

-To edit and build the Docker image yourself, use can use the following command.:
+To edit and build the Docker image yourself, use can use the following command.

 ```bash
 docker build -t polygloty-docker .
 docker run -it -v $(pwd)/usecase:/app/usecase -v $(pwd)/book:/app/book polygloty-docker pixi run pipeline
 ```

-To publish it to Docker Hub, use the following command:
+To publish it to Docker Hub, use the following command.
+It's a multi-architecture image that supports both ARM and AMD64, so make sure to assign enough memory (~32 GB) and disk resources (~100 GB) to Docker to build it.

 ```bash
 docker login